Carb Blockers: Are They a Good or Bad Idea?

 It’s worth remembering that far too many people are continuously chasing instant weight loss through ever-changing diets.

-Here are some ways you can do that.
+While this can be very challenging, here are some ways you can do that.

 Nutrition

-Forget starvation diets and eating food that tastes like paper.
-If you don’t enjoy the food you’re eating, then the diet won’t be sustainable.
+Firstly, if you don’t enjoy the food you’re eating, then the diet won’t be sustainable.

 Sleep